Discover the Secrets of Valle d'Aosta Wines: An Explosion of Aromas and Flavors!

 Petit Rouge

-Petit Rouge is the most widespread red grape variety in the Aosta Valley.
-Originally from the region, it produces wines with good structure and freshness, with fruity and spicy notes.
+Petit Rouge is the most popular red grape variety in the Aosta Valley.
+Native to the region, it produces wines with good structure and freshness, with fruity and spicy notes.

 Fumin

-Fumin is another autochthonous vine of the Aosta Valley, used both alone and in blends with other varieties.
-The wines obtained from Fumin are intense, tannic and long-lived.
+Fumin is another native grape variety of the Aosta Valley, used both alone and in blends with other varieties.
+The wines made from Fumin are intense, tannic, and long-lived.

 Prié Blanc

-Prié Blanc is the only native white grape of the Aosta Valley.
-It grows mainly in the highest areas, where it resists the harsh winter temperatures.
-The wines produced by the Prié Blanc are aromatic, fresh and delicate.
+Prié Blanc is the only native white grape variety in the Aosta Valley.
+It grows primarily in the higher areas, where it withstands harsh winter temperatures.
+The wines produced from Prié Blanc are aromatic, fresh and delicate.

 Wine classifications